tedkornish/TrainsAnywhere/doc/architecture.md

 ## Services

-TrainsAnywhere runs 4 types of Clojure services, plus some datastores.
+TrainsAnywhere runs 5 types of Clojure services, plus some datastores.

-* Many **scraper** instances (likely 50+ in prod) pull requests for routes off of a Redis message queue, visit and parse information from the RailEurope website, and insert the trip information into Postgres
+* Many **scraper** instances (likely 50+ in prod) pull requests for routes off of a Redis message queue (`to-scrape`), visit and parse information from the RailEurope website, and queues the trip information to the persistence engine.
+* One **persistence** engine pulls scraped HTTP data off the `to-write` queue, formats it in a relational manner, and writes it to Postgres.
+We can't write directly from scrapers because they would exhaust all of our database connections.
 * The **scheduler** figures out which routes need scraping, either because they're new or are out of date, and queues requests for those routes into Redis at regular intervals for the scrapers to pick up.
 * The JSON **API** services information about routes which have been pulled over HTTP.
 * The **client** is a Clojurescript app which talks from the browser to the API.